johnrscott/riscv_proc/mini-cpu/2_design.md

 * When `reg_write` is deasserted, nothing in the register-writeback datapath matters: `mem_to_reg` and `mem_read`.
 * When `mem_to_reg` is 0, the memory read output does not matter because it is not connected to anything.
 * `branch` cannot be x, because otherwise the `zero` ALU output could accidentally cause a branch on arithmetic
-* `write_data` cannot x, because the memory write data input is permanently connected to the register file output
+* `write_data` cannot be x, because the memory write data input is permanently connected to the register file output

 For arithmetic and logic instructions, the `alu_ctrl` field is defined as follows: